We've got the deets on all things CCA-related in Singapore. Read on to find out more…

 7. Boys’ Brigade

-For the kiddos who want that scout experience but also cherish and reinforce their Christian values, Boys’ Brigade is the CCA for you!
-Ranging from the explorers programme for the young kiddos to junior and senior programmes, it allows them to take part in a plethora of value-filled activities.
-Not only that, they get snazzy uniforms that change according to the various programmes, with badges to boot.
-This CCA for kids sounds so enriching; we want to join too!
+For kids who want that Scout experience but also cherish and reinforce their Christian values, Boys’ Brigade is the CCA for you!
+Ranging from the Explorers Programme for young kids to junior and senior programmes, it allows them to participate in many value-filled activities.
+They also get snazzy uniforms that change according to the various programmes, with badges to boot.
+This CCA for kids sounds so enriching; we want to join, too!

 8. St John Brigade